wyager/smap/README.md

 ### Advanced usage (maps)

-When using `smap` with sets, the behavior is pretty easy to predict.
+When using `smap` with sets, the behavior is pretty straightforward.
 It gets a bit more complicated when dealing with maps.

 If you provide `smap` with a filepath, it will construct a map where the keys equal the values.
 (This